Xtractyl/Xtractyl/README.md

 #### Smoke tests (pytest)

-Currently in implementation.

-Included so far:
+Included:
-orchestrator
+- orchestrator
-frontend
+- frontend
-ml_backend
+- ml_backend
-labelstudio
+- labelstudio
-postgres (indirectly via labelstudio which depends on it) job_queue
+- postgres (indirectly via labelstudio which depends on it)

-Not to be included to avoid discrepancy between testing and CI: docling (not included in CI because of model size)

-* Be aware that the compose up in the Makefile starts: postgres labelstudio ollama ml_backend orchestrator frontend job_queue
-* Be aware that the compose up in the Makefile does not start docling as it will pull too many models
+- job_queue
+- ollama

+Explicitly not included
+	- docling (excluded because smoke tests are integrated in CI and docling models are too large for that)

+Not included because it runs forever
+	- worker (endless loop; no health endpoint; would require a special “smoke mode”)

 ```bash
 make deps